 On Mondays, do you find yourself wondering where the weekend went?
-“It feels like I didn’t even have time to relax!” you think to yourself.
+Do you find it hard to have a relaxing weekend?
+In fact, you often think to yourself “it feels like I didn’t even have time to relax!”

 Most people view Saturday and Sunday as a time to catch up on all the things they didn’t have time to do during the week: have fun, see loved ones, and and do it all over again just five days later.

 This routine can leave you just as drained and exhausted on Monday morning as you felt on Friday afternoon.

 So how can you really relax and recharge on the weekend without feeling exhausted on Monday?
 Here’s how to have a relaxing weekend.

 How To Make Sure Your Weekend is Relaxing

 1. Stop sleeping late.

 Although you may be tempted to do so, sleeping the morning away will rob you of valuable time to get out there and make the most of your weekend.
 This is especially pronounced during the winter when daylight hours are shorter.
 Sleeping in could make the difference between getting outdoors for an adventure and sitting inside watching Friends reruns.